neoroutine/Mine-Defenders/README.md

 - Generators (Minigenerator) ✔️
 - Chess theme ✔️
 - 3D Rendering of reach boxes for all towers ✔️
+- All recipes ✔️
+- Higher tier towers and generators ✔️
+- King to protect (Crystal or core in td games) ✔️
+- Player involved combat (Magic staff akin to Dungeon Defenders') ✔️
+- Point based reward system ✔️

 ## TODOs ⚠️ / ❌
-- All recipes ⚠️
 - Javadoc ⚠️
-- Higher tier towers and generators ⚠️
-- Point based reward system ⚠️
-- King to protect (Crystal or core in td games) ⚠️
 - New monsters to fight ⚠️
-- Player involved combat (Magic staff akin to Dungeon Defenders') ❌